How to Improve Cultural Competence in the Workplace - HRDQ

 How to Improve Cultural Competence in the Workplace

 With globalization and technology on the rise, the workplace is becoming more diverse and more connected than ever before.
-In the U.S., groups once considered “minorities” will combine to comprise more than half of the population by 2050.
+In the U.S., groups once considered “minorities” will combine to comprise more than half of the population by 2045.
 Plus, technological capabilities are now providing greater ease of remote working, allowing colleagues to work from all over the world.
+The need for greater cultural awareness among people and cultural competence training has never been stronger.

-The growing number of cultures and perspectives present in the workplace can pose challenges to collaboration and teamwork if not constructively addressed.
-The more employees who can understand and empathize with one another, the more productive you can be.
+The growing number of cultures and perspectives in the workplace can pose challenges to collaboration and teamwork if not constructively addressed.
+The more employees can understand and empathize with one another, the more productive they can be.
 We call this cultural competence, and in this post, we’ll walk you through some ways you can improve cultural competence in your organization.

 Cultural competence refers to your organization’s collective knowledge and understanding of different cultures and perspectives.
 It’s a measure of your workforce’s ability to work with people of different nationalities, ethnicities, languages, and religions.

 Cultural competence is inherently difficult to quantify and measure.
-Ensure you're setting employees up for success by first understanding where they’re coming from, then equip them with the knowledge and skills necessary to operate in a global context.
+Ensure you're setting employees up for success by first understanding where they’re coming from, then equipping them with the knowledge and skills necessary to operate globally.

 Understanding Cultural Competency